Read about the projects we’re working on here

 Mine Rehabilitation Vocabulary

-The MLRA is developing a reference document of key terms (and their definitions), used in mine rehabilitation.
-These terms will include legislative, engagement and technical terms, with definitions agreed on by key stakeholders.
-The vocabulary will be made publicly available and updated as required.
+The MLRA has developed a reference document of key terms (and their definitions), used in mine rehabilitation.
+These terms include legislative, engagement and technical terms, with definitions agreed on by key stakeholders.
+The vocabulary is publicly available and updated as required. https://www.mineland.vic.gov.au/learn/vocabulary/

 Latrobe Valley Regional Rehabilitation Strategy (LVRRS)